Gosuke Katoh: Toronto Blue Jays

 On December 16, 2021, Katoh signed a minor league contract with the Toronto Blue Jays.
 On April 4, 2022, it was announced that Katoh had made the Opening Day roster.
 He made his MLB debut on April 9, pinch running for Alejandro Kirk.
 Katoh was optioned to the Triple-A Buffalo Bisons on April 10, but was recalled on April 14 after Teoscar Hernández was placed on the 10-day injured list.
 On April 21, he made his first MLB start, drawing a walk and scoring a run on a Bo Bichette RBI.
 On April 27, he got his first Major League base hit, a double, off of Boston Red Sox pitcher Michael Wacha.
 On May 1, as MLB active rosters decreased from 28 to 26, he was sent down to the Bisons again, and on May 4, he was designated for assignment.

 New York Mets

 On May 7, 2022, Katoh was waived by the Blue Jays but later claimed by the New York Mets.
 The Mets subsequently optioned him to their Triple-A affiliate, the Syracuse Mets.
+Katoh was recalled on May 17 but was optioned again on May 21 without appearing in a game.
 He was designated for assignment on June 16, then was sent outright to Syracuse.

 Hokkaido Nippon-Ham Fighters

 The Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB) selected Katoh in the third round of the 2022 NPB draft.
-He signed with the Fighters for ¥100 million (approximately $677,000).
+On November 4, 2022, he signed with the Fighters for ¥114 million (approximately $850,000).
+An oblique injury in March delayed the start to his 2023 season, and he made his NPB debut on May 25, 2023.
+On May 30, he hit his first NPB home run off of Yuta Ichikawa of the Tokyo Yakult Swallows.
+Katoh hit safely in his first 8 games in NPB, surpassing Shūzō Aono, who achieved the feat in 1962 with Toei.
+He would extend the hit streak to a final total of 10 games.
+In 62 games for the team, he batted .210/.284/.330 with six home runs and 16 RBI.

+Katoh played in 28 contests for the Fighters in 2024, slashing .172/.238/.190 with no home runs and one RBI.
+On November 2, 2024, Katoh announced his retirement from professional baseball.

+Post-playing career

+On November 9, 2024, Katoh announced that he had accepted a role in the Toronto Blue Jays' front office.